HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/installation/index.md

     ```

 !!!note
-    Enabling contentReporting runs the **enable-content-reporting** config engine task under the covers. **enable-content-reporting** can also be manually executed by logging in to the core pod.
+    Enabling contentReporting runs the **enable-content-reporting** config engine task in the background. **enable-content-reporting** can also be manually executed by logging in to the core pod.

 ## Disabling Content Reporting for on-premise deployment